Meiji era: Fashion

 The production of kimono started to use Western technologies such as synthetic dye, and decoration was sometimes influenced by Western motifs.
 The textile industry modernized rapidly and silk from Tokyo's factories became Japan's principal export.
 Cheap synthetic dyes meant that bold purples and reds, previously restricted to the wealthy elite, could be owned by anyone.
 Faster and cheaper manufacture allowed more people to afford silk kimono, and enabled designers to create new patterns.
 The Emperor issued a proclamation promoting Western dress over the allegedly effeminate Japanese dress.
 Fukuzawa Yukichi's descriptions of Western clothing and customs were influential.
-So Western dress became popular in the public sphere: many men adopted Western dress in the workplace, although kimono were still the norm for men at home and for women.
+Western dress became popular in the public sphere: many men adopted Western dress in the workplace, although kimono were still the norm for men at home and for women.
 In the 1890s the kimono reasserted itself, with people wearing bolder and brighter styles.
 A new type called the hōmongi bridged the gap between formal dress and everyday dress.

 The technology of the time allowed for subtle color gradients rather than abrupt changes of color.
 Another trend was for outer and inner garments of the same design.
 Another trend in the Meiji era was for women's under-kimono made by combining pieces of different fabric, sometimes of radically different colors and designs.
 For men, the trend was for highly decorative under-kimono that would be covered by outer kimono that were plain or very simply designed.
 Even the clothing of infants and young children used bold colors, intricate designs, and materials common to adult fashions.
 Japanese exports led to kimono becoming an object of fascination in the West.